Joaquín Ezquerra del Bayo (1793-1859): Life

 He was born at Ferrol to the ship's captain José Javier Ezquerra Guirior, a member of the Navarre nobility from Tudela who died when Joaquín was aged eight when the ship he was commanding exploded at the 1801 siege of Tarifa.
 Joaquín's mother was Ana María del Bayo from Zamora, lady of Lavoa.
 On his father's death Charles IV of Spain made Joaquín "knight-page to the king" and he studied for eight years with the Piarists in Zaragoza, gaining excellent grades and showing skill in mathematics, natural sciences and French.

 As an Afrancesado, in 1810 he left for France with Joseph Bonaparte's staff, living there until 1822 and associating with the family of the former king's secretary.
 On his return he entered the Escuela de Ingenieros de Caminos y Canales on 19 June 1821 and was made assistant to the Cuerpo de Caminos y Canales, but Fernando VII closed the Escuela in 1823.
-He was exiled for a year, using it to study drawing and painting in the sudio of Vicente López.
+He was exiled for a year, using it to study drawing and painting in the studio of Vicente López.

 He began studying mineralogy and metallurgy, spending five years studying under Fausto de Elhúyar, Rafael Amar de la Torre and Felipe Bauzá from mid 1830 until 1834 in the Royal Academy of Mines in Freiberg and in the Austrohungarian Empire.
 He also produced a travel book in 1847 summarising his travels in Germany, which he illustrated himself and contains technological and scientific observations.
 In 1833 he was Spain's delegate to the congress of scholars in Breslau, presenting a paper on the origin of eruptive rocks.